Report an accessibility problem

 Session A/COnline 10/07Final

-Complex adaptive system concepts and methods serve as bridges between disciplines, providing a common language that enable the interdisciplinary collaborations necessary for coming to grips with the intellectual and societal challenges of today's world.
+Complex adaptive system concepts and methods serve as bridges between disciplines, providing a common language that enables the interdisciplinary collaborations necessary for coming to grips with today's intellectual and societal challenges.

 Career examples include: